SunnyViewTech/docs/my-website/docs/Integration/Unity/unity_multiplayer.md

 ---
 sidebar_position: 20
-title: Multi-person motion capture
+title: Multi-person Motion Capture
 slug: /unity-multiplayer

 ---

-# Multi-person motion capture
+# Multi-person Motion Capture

 You can run the Dollars MoCap program on multiple computers separately, and gather the motion capture results into the same Unity scene to achieve multi-character interaction on the same scene.